Percentages | Version Histories | Attendance | Withdrawals | AI and Plagiarism

 Handwritten Assignments: Upload photos of any handwritten drafts to your Google Drive folder.
 Handwritten rough drafts are perfectly fine — the handwritten material is your version history.

-Download your completed papers from Google Docs to your computer.
+Download your completed papers from Google Docs to your computer as a PDF.
 These are backups to your Google Docs work — please do not edit the files you've downloaded.
+I require PDF because it allows me to make annotations in Canvas.

 Upload those files to Canvas.
 I review the rough drafts in Google Docs, but I grade the completed drafts in Canvas.
 If your uploaded assignment doesn't match what's in Google Docs, I won't accept it, and you'll get a zero on the assignment until you upload your Google Docs version.